alexyang1818/Election_Analysis/README.md

 Votes are collected from three counties.
 The Jefferson county has 38,855 votes, which is 10.5% of the total votes.
 Denver has 306,055 votes (82.8%).
 Arapahoe has 24,801 votes (6.7%).
 Therefore, the county with the largest turnout is Denver.

 ### **Voting Statistics by Candidates**
-Three candidates participated this election.
+Three candidates participated in this election.
 Charles Casper Stockham won 85,213 votes, which is 23.0% of the total votes.
 Diana DeGette won 272,892 votes (73.8%).
 Raymon Anthony Doane won 11,606 votes (3.1%).
 Therefore, the winner is Diana DeGette.

 ## Election Audit Summary